Gray Mouse Lemur Facts

 Gray Mouse Lemur Physical Description

 Otherwise, both genders of the fascinating small primate attain the same general outward appearance.
-Amazingly, its head-and-body length only reaches a mean measurement equaling 4.7-5.5 in (12-14 cm).
-The tail adds another 5.1-5.7 in (13-14.5 cm) to this.
+Amazingly, its head-and-body length only reaches a mean measurement equaling approximately 4.7-5.5 in (12-14 cm).
+The tail further adds another 5.1-5.7 in (13-14.5 cm) to this.

-The mass of the Gray Mouse Lemur varies significantly by season.
-This pattern holds equally true for both sexes.
+The mass of the Gray Mouse Lemur additionally varies significantly by season.
+This natural pattern holds equally true for both sexes.
 Throughout the course of the year, though, an average weight totals approximately 2.1 oz (60 g).
 Exceptional specimens do occur, though, of both genders.

 - Kingdom: Animalia